conan-io/docs/tutorial/consuming_packages/getting_started/different_configurations.rst

 This ``conan install`` command will check if we already installed the required libraries (Zlib) in Debug configuration and install them otherwise.
-It will also set the build configuration in the ``conan_toolchain.cmake`` toolchain that the CMakeToolchain generator creates so that when we build the application it's build in *Debug* configuration.
+It will also set the build configuration in the ``conan_toolchain.cmake`` toolchain that the CMakeToolchain generator creates so that when we build the application it's built in *Debug* configuration.
 Now build your project as you did in the previous examples and check in the output how it was built in *Debug* configuration: